nabilayumnan/cholesterol-prediction-mcf-itb/README.md

 # cholesterol-prediction-mcf-itb
 My journey on accomplished Data Science Competition held by ITB (Institut Teknologi Bandung).
 Dealing imbalanced dataset of cholesterol total as the target, both from Classification Regression.
+Oh, and dataNoobs is my team name >o< !!

 In summary, here's an overview of the steps I've taken:
 - General Preparation: Analyzed pair plots for outlier detection, handled categorical encoding for gender, and selected features based on medical reasoning using pandas, numpy, and seaborn.